Are you interested in becoming an Employer Representative Director? Find out more >

-Economic empowerment is a theme that resonates strongly for many women in Australia today.
-With ongoing cost-of-living pressures, a gender pay gap that remains alive and well, and lower super balances on retirement than men, personal finances have never been more important.
+With ongoing cost-of-living pressures, a gender pay gap that remains alive and well, and lower super balances on retirement than men, personal finances have never been more important for Australian women.
+At Equip Super, we're focussing on the ways we can help the women in our lives achieve the economic empowerment everyone deserves – and the financial security it can help to bring.

 Close up portrait of Asian businesswoman, beside male senior coworker, smiling and laughing, respect, admiration